In my study of happiness and human nature, I’m always striving to identify fundamental principles.

 “It’s important to my mother, she wants us to have these times together,” he said with a shrug.
 “So I do it, even though it means passing up invitations to spend the holiday with my friends, which would be much more fun.”

 Right.
-Because one element of a happy life is “feeling right,” and that means living up to our values, or doing things to promote other people’s happiness, even when it doesn’t make us “feel good” to do it—or even makes us “feel bad.”
+Because sometimes happiness means living up to our values, even when it makes us “feel bad” to do so, or doing things to promote other people’s happiness, even when it doesn’t make us “feel good.”

 My friend is willing to “feel bad” by being bored, annoyed, overworked, and unappreciated with his family, and to give up the opportunity to “feel good” by having fun with his friends, in order to “feel right” about his relationship to his mother and family.